How to Ace the Stanford Interview

 The main draw for me to attend Stanford is its innovative bioengineering program.
 I have an interest in biomedical sciences and engineering, which Stanford uniquely blends in their program.

-I am also excited to participate in the Research Experience for Undergraduates program, especially like the recent project conducted on creating antibodies as cancer therapies.
+I am also excited to participate in the Research Experience for Undergraduates program, especially the recent project on creating antibodies as cancer therapies.

 An added perk is the campus itself—just visiting it for a day I could feel the energy and vibrance of the community, not to mention just how beautiful the campus is!